-Tiara Russell is an archival artist and spatial storyteller, specializing in the use of found, vintage, and collected materials to construct immersive environments that celebrate Black life, memory, and imagination.
-With a deep reverence for vintage Black art and artifacts, Tiara’s work blurs the line between interior design and cultural preservation—transforming ordinary spaces into living archives.
+is a multi-disciplinary artist, specializing in archiving and spatial storytelling.
+Her current work encompasses collaging, painting, and small embroidery to create physical works of art.
+Through the use of found and collected materials, she constructs and stages immersive environments that celebrate Black life, memory, and imagination.
+With a deep reverence for vintage Black art and artifacts, her work blurs the lines between interior design and cultural preservation, transforming everyday spaces into living archives.

 Photographer, Selah Marie